Jessie Wallace: EastEnders

-Wallace is known for playing the role of Kat Slater in BBC One soap opera EastEnders.
-She initially portrayed the role between September 2000 and December 2005.
+Wallace is known for playing Kat Slater in BBC One soap opera EastEnders.
+She initially played the role between September 2000 and December 2005.
 In 2007, Wallace said she hadn't ruled out a return to EastEnders.
 In February 2010, it was announced that Shane Richie was returning to play Alfie Moon, leading to speculation that Wallace would also be returning.
 On 9 February 2010, the BBC confirmed that Wallace was returning to EastEnders, reprising her role as Kat Slater.
 Kat and Alfie's return scenes aired in September 2010.

 In April 2015, the BBC announced that Wallace and Richie would depart from the show temporarily to appear in a six-part BBC One drama series, Kat & Alfie: Redwater.
 In the series, Kat and Alfie visited Ireland in the "search for answers to some very big questions".
-Speaking about the show, Wallace commented: "I have always loved working on EastEnders so when I heard of this new drama to take Kat and Alfie outside of Walford, I couldn’t believe our luck.
+Speaking about the show, Wallace commented: "I have always loved working on EastEnders so when I heard of this new drama to take Kat and Alfie outside of Walford, I couldn't believe our luck.
 To be exploring the next chapter for Kat as well as working alongside my best mate, Shane, is a dream come true and a huge compliment."
 However, Wallace and Richie later revealed on This Morning in January 2016 that Kat and Alfie would not be returning to EastEnders after the six-part drama, and the characters departed at the end of that month.
 In December 2017, it was announced that Wallace would reprise the role of Kat in EastEnders the following year, and she returned to the show permanently in March 2018.